Running in cold weather possesses a few unforeseen problems that may not be known to first-time runners, cyclists, or hikers.

 The Tomahawque Crew sock is the perfect hiking and outdoor sock that is completely waterproof and offers effective temperature control.

-- A waterproof membrane that is still breathable along with insulation technology that keeps your feet warm in cold weather and cool in hot weather.
+- A waterproof membrane that is still breathable and insulation technology keeps your feet warm in cold weather and cool in hot weather.

 - Very durable design for outdoor use.